rocketacademy/marketing-website/src/pages/faq/index.md

     - question: Why choose Rocket’s Coding Basics course?
       answers: >-
-        1. Coding Basics is a pathway course, enabling top graduates to enrol in Rocket’s software engineering bootcamp should they wish to switch careers or learn professional coding.
+        1. Coding Basics is a pathway course, enabling top graduates to enrol in Rocket’s coding bootcamp should they wish to switch careers or learn professional coding.

         2. Coding Basics has been taken and recommended by students from top tech companies such as Facebook, Stripe, Grab, Shopee, Rakuten, Ninja Van, McKinsey, and more.